Help with funding

 Muslim students should also see our funding for Muslim students page.

 You can also speak to the Advice Team at our Ealing site, West London campus.

 Note that some of the information about funding in the information sheets only applies to students who live in England.
 If you normally live in another UK country, you should also look at the relevant website below:

 Getting your student loan and other funding paid

 The University of West London liaises with both the Student Loans Company (SLC) to enable your loans and bursaries are paid directly into your nominated bank account.

-Once you have fully completed your yearly enrolment we will be able to advise the SLC and NHS that your loan and other funding entitlement (eg grants) can be activated.
+Once you have fully completed your yearly enrolment we will be able to advise the SLC that your loan and other funding entitlement (eg grants) can be activated.

 To ensure this happens you will need to complete an online application for Student Finance 2017/18 on the Direct.gov’s website from spring 2017.
 Please note it will take a minimum of six weeks to process your application.